aflchurn/aflchurn/README.md

 You should see something like this:
 ![](figures/aflchurn_banner.png)
-The "aflchurn factor" is the factor decided by aflchurn power schedule.
+The "aflchurn factor" is the fitness of the current seed as decided by the AFLChurn power schedule.

 # Configuring AFLChurn
 ## Fuzzer Options